Empower

 Dorms

-Spring Arbor University, Student Statesmanship Institute, and/or LEAD are not responsible for lost or stolen items or items damaged in residential spaces.
+- Property Protection: Spring Arbor University, Student Statesmanship Institute, and/or LEAD are not responsible for lost or stolen items or items damaged in residential spaces.
 The following suggestions are made for your protection:

-- Insure and mark all valuables.
+- Mark all valuables.

 - Always lock your room and secure your window.